wyleyr/hankel1867tr/06-IV-RealNumbersInTheTheoryOfMagnitude.md

 </p>
 <p lang="en">
-One should think that even the most superficial consideration allows two essentially different classes of principles to be distinguished, of which one (1--9) refers to relations which are essentially connected to the concept of magnitude, while the others (10--12) contain geometric truths.
+One should think that even the most superficial consideration allows two essentially different classes of principles to be distinguished here, of which one (1--9) refers to relations which are essentially connected to the concept of magnitude, while the other (10--12) contains geometric truths.
 ...
 </p>